Wimpie-ccc/script.service.bluray_iso_utils/README.md

 ### BIUinfo.xml file structure
 This file is used to link the dummy video with the correct playlist on the blu-ray disc.

 It is a .xml file.
-The root element is "<directorydetails>", and each video is contained in a "<video>" element.
+The root element is "directorydetails", and each video is contained in a "video" element.

-The video element has an attribute "filename=myvideofile", where myvideofile the name of the dummy video is.
+The video element has an attribute "filename=myvideofile", where myvideofile is the name of the dummy video.
 This is required, without it won't work.

 Inside the video element are child elements.
 They are:
    - <isofile>  NEEDED.
-Link to the iso file, can be "../myothermovie/.BIUfiles/Mymovie.BluRay.iso".
+Link to the iso file, relative from the directory that contains this .xml file.
+Can be "../myothermovie/.BIUfiles/Mymovie.BluRay.iso".
 This means go back 1 directory level into the myothermovie directory, think of this as is you do "cd .." in the CLI.
 This is used for multiple cuts on 1 blu-ray disc, or for extras.
    - <playlist>  NEEDED.
 MUST be 5 numbers.
 The correct playlist on the bluray disc for this video.
    - <starttime>  Optional start time of the video.
 Can be blank if not needed.
 Can be used to skip past the "previously on ..." recaps. format: hh:mm:ss, eg : 00:00:47
    - <stoptime>  Optional stop time of the video.
 Can be blank if not needed.
-Is usefull for those discs were all tv episodes are linked to 1 big video (use together with <starttime>).
+Is usefull for those discs were all tv episodes are linked to 1 big video (use together with <starttime>). format: hh:mm:ss, eg : 01:32:47
    - <audiochannel> Used when kodi does not recognise the language (Kodi shows "Unknown" as language).
    - <subtitlechannel> Used when kodi does not recognise the language (Kodi shows "Unknown" as language).